laiba1025/Ricky_and_Morty_App/README.md

 <br>*Get ready to captivate and immerse with this captivating journey through the multiverse of Rick & Morty!* :ghost:

-##Launch Your Adventure!
+###  :rocket: Launch Your Adventure!
 <br>Start your journey by running `npm start` in the project directory.
 <br>Watch your app come to life in development mode at [Local Host](http://localhost:3000).

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+### :mag: Test Your Creations!

+Put your creations to the test with [npm test].
-Launches the test runner in the interactive watch mode.\
+Launch the test runner in interactive watch mode for seamless testing.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`